John Fowles: Education

+Career

-Teaching career
+Teaching

 Fowles spent his early adult life as a teacher.
 His first year after Oxford was spent at the University of Poitiers.
 At the end of the year, he received two offers: one from the French department at Winchester, the other "from a ratty school in Greece," Fowles said: "Of course, I went against all the dictates of common sense and took the Greek job."

 In 1951, Fowles became an English master at the Anargyrios and Korgialenios School of Spetses on the Peloponnesian island of Spetses (also known as Spetsai).
-This opened a critical period in his life, as the island was where he met his future wife Elizabeth Christy, née Whitton, wife of fellow teacher Roy Christy.
+This opened a critical period in his life, as the island was where he met his future wife.
 Inspired by his experiences and feelings there, he used it as the setting of his novel The Magus (1966).
 Fowles was happy in Greece, especially outside the school.
 He wrote poems that he later published, and became close to his fellow expatriates.
 But during 1953, he and the other masters at the school were all dismissed for trying to institute reforms, and Fowles returned to England.

-On the island of Spetses, Fowles had developed a relationship with Elizabeth Christy, then married to another teacher.
-Christy's marriage was already ending because of Fowles.
+On the island of Spetses, Fowles had developed a relationship with Elizabeth Christy, née Whitton, then married to another teacher, Roy Christy.
+That marriage was already ending because of Fowles.
 Although they returned to England at the same time, they were no longer in each other's company.
 It was during this period that Fowles began drafting The Magus.

 His separation from Elizabeth did not last long.
 On 2 April 1957, they were married.
 Fowles became stepfather to Elizabeth's daughter from her first marriage, Anna.
 For nearly ten years, he taught English as a foreign language to students from other countries at St. Godric's College, an all-girls establishment in Hampstead, London.